ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/015-virtual-webcam-and-outputs.md

 Ecamm Live's Virtual Mic feature allows you to send Ecamm Live's audio to any other app on the Mac.

 Activate Virtual Mic by choosing <samp>On</samp> in <samp>Outputs</samp> ➝ <samp>Virtual Mic</samp>.
+It can also be activating using <samp>Virtual Cam</samp> toggle in the Mode menu at the top of the main window.
+(See above.)

 If this is your first time using the feature, you'll be prompted to install the Virtual Mic.
 Once installed, you may need to quit any apps that are already open before the Virtual Mic is recognized.

 Once activated, Ecamm Virtual Mic will show up as a microphone option in other apps on your Mac, such as Zoom.